sydni/cs52-workshop-2/README.md

 ```yaml
 include: [`_pages`]
 ```
+You should delete `about.md` from the main directory and put it in the `_pages` directory.

 Then just create a file that's either `.html`, `.markdown`, `.md` or `.textile`.
 Also don't forget to add front matter.
 It can include any variables you want but it has to at least contain `layout`, `title` and `permalink`.
 An example page:
 ```yaml